openflighthpc/flight-report/README.md

 gpg -c --no-symkey-cache --armour -o etc/checks/encrypted_example.sh.gpg /tmp/encrypted_example.sh.source
 ```

+### Site Checks

+A configurable "site" directory can be specified in config.yaml which provides an extra source of check scripts.

 ## Statuses

 `Statuses` provide information about the system to a user describing the state of the system.